keboola/papertrail-json-parser-chrome-extension/README.md

 This boormarklet helps you to create link from URLs in PaperTrail logs and to display formatted JSON data in logs.

-The bookmarklet runs in a 5 second loop, so if you scroll up / down the log, the links would linkify automatically.
+The bookmarklet is bound to the PaperTrail events, so if you scroll up / down the log, the links would linkify automatically.
 If you do not want to wait 5 seconds, run the bookmarklet again.

 ## Linkification